tulz-app/frontroute/README.md

 ### How to use the "complete" directives

-Let's look at an example of how you can do something useful with these directives.
+Let's look at an example of how you can do something useful with these "directives".

 Say, for example, you have a `Signal` for your "current page", defined with a `Var`: